 Thank you for choosing Western States Bank, we are BETTER TOGETHER!

-Our branches are currently open by appointment only.
-Customers can continue to conduct transactions through our drive-thru service, surcharge-free MoneyPass ATMs, night-drop or self-service channels, including online and mobile banking.
-You may schedule an appointment by contacting your local branch.
+Our branches are open.
+Customers may conduct transactions in our lobbies or drive-thru lanes.
+We also offer access to surcharge-free MoneyPass ATMs, night-drops and self-service channels, including online and mobile banking.

 Find a branch or surcharge-free ATM near you.

 Western States Bank's online and mobile banking allows you to: